Viral marketing research

 Results identify strategies that are likely to drive sales among the target audience and be distributed throughout relevant social networks.

 Viral marketing is more of online and when it is done offline it is called buzz marketing.

 Examples

 An electronics manufacture is about to launch a new video console and wants to maximize new product potential.
 In advance of the launch, Viral Marketing Research is used to compare the relative ROI of several strategies of among high SNP respondents within the target audience.
-Results help the manufacturer maximize sales by identifying what needs to be communicated and through which media (e.g., print ads, Internet videos, texting, television).
+Results help the manufacturer maximize sales by identifying what needs to be communicated and through which media (e.g., print ads, Internet videos, texting, television, auto).

 A pharmaceutical company has developed a new drug for an existing drug category and needs to build brand recognition.
 Viral Marketing Research could be conducted among physicians or patients to identify which communication strategies are most likely to be spread by word-of-mouth, and which are likely to induce physicians/patients to prescribe/request the new drug.